Skip to content

 Troubleshooting

-Unable to parse the swarm state.
+Unable to determine the swarm state.
 This check requires Docker; Podman does not support swarm mode.

 The output of docker info does not contain a swarm object.
 Podman does not implement swarm mode, so this check only works with Docker.
 For multi-host orchestration under Podman, use Kubernetes manifests (podman kube play) instead.